tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     expressly in this Agreement.

-7.  **Service Levels and Support.** During the Term, Tigris Data will use commercially reasonable efforts to (a) keep the Tigris Object Storage Service operational, excluding scheduled and emergency maintenance; and (b) implement commercially reasonable measures to secure the Tigris Object Storage Service against unauthorized access to Customer Content and User Data; provided that User is solely responsible for maintaining the security and operability of those systems and devices that User use to access the Tigris Object Storage Service.
+7.  **Service Levels and Support.** During the Term, Tigris Data will use commercially reasonable efforts to keep the Tigris Object Storage Service operational, excluding scheduled and emergency maintenance.

+8.  **Security and Integrity.** Tigris will use commercially reasonable efforts to secure the Tigris Object Storage Service against unauthorized access to Customer Content and User Data and treat such Customer Content and User Data as confidential information; provided that User is solely responsible for maintaining the security and operability of those systems and devices that User uses to access the Tigris Object Storage Service.

-8.  **Third-Party Terms.**
+9.  **Third-Party Terms.**

     9.1 **Third-Party Services.** Tigris Data may provide tools through the Tigris Object Storage Service that enable you to export information,